gdtk-uq/gdtk/README.md

 a Fortran-2003 compiler for building some of the thermochemical models.

 You may use the reference DMD compiler or the GDC or LDMD2 compilers.
-We have been developing with the recent DMD32 and DMD64 compilers, from version 2.073.
+We have been developing with the recent DMD32 and DMD64 compilers.
 For the C and Fortran compilers, we use gcc and gfortran.

 Beyond having a standard Linux system with recent compilers,